Our Services

 Administer as early as possible to reduce attack duration and prevent complications.

-If you're experiencing recurrent unexplained swelling or suspect hereditary angioedema, use Ubie's free AI-powered Angioedema symptom checker to assess your symptoms and understand whether you should seek immediate medical attention.
+If you're experiencing recurrent unexplained swelling or suspect hereditary angioedema, it's important to evaluate your symptoms promptly.
+You can use a free AI symptom checker to help determine whether your symptoms warrant immediate medical attention or a consultation with a specialist.
 Early diagnosis and prompt treatment are crucial to managing HAE effectively and preventing potentially life-threatening complications.

 Remember: while living with hereditary angioedema can feel challenging, understanding the underlying science, recognizing key symptoms, and partnering with specialists lets you take control of your health.
 Stay informed, stay prepared, and reach out to your healthcare team whenever new or worsening symptoms arise.